-According to the Ski Club of Great Britain, more than 1.25 million people from the UK are expected to go skiing this year.
+According to our sporting life, more than 1.5 million people from the UK go on a ski holiday each year.
 It's clearly become big business, but the cost of skiing accidents can be high because they often involve serious leg injuries that require prolonged medical treatment.

 Although the UK has reciprocal health care deals with most other European countries, it is still vital to have proper travel insurance.
-With a European Health Insurance Card (EHIC) UK nationals get free or reduced medical treatment in all European Economic Areas (EEA) countries and Switzerland.
+With a Global Health Insurance Card (GHIC), UK nationals get free or reduced medical treatment in an EU country and Switzerland (if you are a UK or Swiss national or an EU citizen).
 However, treatment is state provided and, depending on the country, may not offer the same benefits as the NHS, nor does it provide cover for all incurred costs e.g. repatriation costs back to the UK.
-While the EHIC does provide medical cover in popular European ski destinations such as Austria and France, it won't pay for getting you to the hospital.
+While the GHIC does provide medical cover in popular European ski destinations such as Austria and France, it won't pay for getting you to the hospital.
 So if you're airlifted off piste with a broken arm or leg due to being injured by another skier, you'll need travel insurance to cover the cost.
-For skiing trips that are not covered by the EHIC - Chile, New Zealand, Bulgaria, Canada or Japan, for example - travel health insurance is even more vital.
+For skiing trips that are not covered by the GHIC - Chile, New Zealand, Bulgaria, Canada or Japan, for example - travel health insurance is even more vital.

 If skiing is the main intention of your holiday, you need to add winter sports cover to your Direct Line Annual or Single Trip travel insurance policy.
-This will also cover you for snowboarding, ice skating, curling, bobsleigh, luge, tobogganing and even going off-piste providing you are with a qualified instructor, and you state what activity you will be doing before you leave the UK.
+This will also cover you for snowboarding, sledging, ski-doing, tobogganing and even going off-piste providing you are with a qualified instructor, and you state what activity you will be doing before you leave the UK.

 The cover includes up to £500 if your equipment is damaged, lost or stolen on your journey (subject to a single item limit of £250), as long as it is under five years old.
 You can also claim up to £25 a day (up to a maximum of £300) for equipment that you reasonably need to hire in the event of loss or damage to your own equipment.